HumanSignal/label-studio/docs/source/guide/ml.md

    label-studio-ml start my_ml_backend
    ```

-4. Start Label Studio and connect it to the running ML backend.
+4. Start Label Studio and connect your project to the running ML backend using the Label Studio UI.
-    ```bash
-    label-studio start text_classification_project --init --template text_classification --ml-backends http://localhost:9090
-    ```

-5. Open the Label Studio UI at `http://localhost:8080` and view the `/model` page to validate that the model was successfully connected.

 ## Tutorials